The Health Care Collaborative of Rural Missouri's Warehouse. . .

 HCC’s Warehouse has provided more than $1,600,000 of In-Kind Donations to the Region's Underserved during 2017!
 Including 2016’s figures, the total community impact value of the Warehouse in this region is more than $2,250,000!

 The heart to serve and a will to make a difference can ignite a ripple effect that impacts the lives of many.
 This is what’s happening in Lexington and surrounding communities.
 It all started in 2014.
-Bob Vickers, now one of the network coordinators at Health Care Collaborative (HCC) of Rural Missouri, happened to meet a few HCC employees at a Johnson County Project Community Connect event in West Central Missouri.
+Bob Vickers happened to meet a few HCC employees at a Johnson County Project Community Connect event in West Central Missouri.
 After that initial connection, HCC started attending their planning meetings Vickers’ led and in early 2015 toured a warehouse that Vickers started in Warrensburg, Missouri.

 The ripple effect.
 “Amanda and I looked at each other and said, ‘We want one of these,’” said Suzanne Smith, HCC’s director of network development.
 (Amanda Arnold serves as HCC’s Director of Nursing).
 Smith and Arnold took the idea back to HCC’s CEO Toniann Richard and Vice President of Operations Cathy Wallace.
 They toured the warehouse facility in Warrensburg and understood the impact one would have in Lafayette County.
 Suffice it to say, Vickers helped instigate the ripple effect as he has in more than 26 other communities.
 His heart to serve spans 35 years of empowering Agencies and serving others and today he brings his passion to HCC still helping communities conduct Project Connects and start Warehouse.
 His network of contacts throughout the country has also played a significant role in helping this community meet the needs of the underserved.
 “He has taught me to never say ‘no’ to a donation and by doing so, we have already established many new donor relationships in our area,” Smith said.
-(He has written a manual on how to start a Warehouse in your community and another on how to conduct a Project Connect event!)
+(He has written a "tool-lit" on how to start a Warehouse in your community and glean free products and another Tool-kit on how to conduct a Project Connect event even in small communities!)

 Now, Lexington has its’ own warehouse in a 7,500 square-foot building in a strip center right off of Highway 13 adjacent to the Lexington 4-Life Center.
 The cement floor warehouse was at one time, in its prime, a video store.
 It has 15-foot ceilings, supporting poles and a loading dock.
 There is a front double-door with four steps to the door platform on one end and an Americans with Disabilities Act-compliant ramp at the other end.
 The back door has a landing and loading dock leading into the rear double-door entrance for unloading pallets.
 Smith said the facility remained vacant for the 8 years before they approached the property owner about leasing the building.
 “We promised to show a significant return of in-kind products that we could put in the hands of people--throughout the county and surrounding areas--that needed them most,” Smith said.
 HCC’s partnerships with others is just one tool it uses to tap into the material needs of the underserved.